 There are two ways to update your drivers: manually and automatically.

-Manually update drivers – You can go to the manufacturer’s website, download the latest version of driver and install it.
+Manually update drivers – You can go to the manufacturer’s website, download the latest version of the driver and install it.
 Be sure to install the one that is compatible with your computer operating system.

 Automatically update drivers – If you don’t have time or patience, you can automatically update drivers with Driver Easy.